binocarlos/presentations/powerstrip-universe/anylanguage.md

 ### Any language

-Each service can be a totally different language.
+Services can be in any language.

 ![Micro Services Language](images/languages.png "Micro Services Language")